zjusbo/chaff_sat_solver/README.md

-## SAT SOLVER
+## Chaff SAT Solver
-Final project for CPSC 454/554 Software Analytics & Varification at Yale
+Final project for CPSC 454/554 Software Analytics & Varification at Yale, 2015 Fall

-Bo Song, Keshan Liu
-We evenly contributed to this project.

-Implement Chaff SAT solver in C++.
+It is a C++ implementation of Chaff SAT solver.

-How to run it
+## How to run it

-We have already written a makefile in this project, please type following command in the terminal
+A makefile is contained in this project, please type following command in the terminal to compile it.

  make

-(It is tested in zoo environment.)
+(It is tested in yale zoo environment.)

-Features:
+## Features
  - Basic Davis-Putnam Backtrack Search
  - Optimized BCP
  - Variable State Independent Decaying Sum(VSIDS) Decision Heuristic

-Input Format:
+## Input Format

-  CNF Format.
+  CNF format

-  For more information please visit [http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html](http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html)
+  For more information about CNF format please visit [http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html](http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html)

-Reference:
+## Reference
  [Chaff: Engineering an Efficient SAT Solver](https://www.princeton.edu/~chaff/publication/DAC2001v56.pdf)

-Time it cost

-It takes us about 3 days to finish this project.
-One day for reading papers and two days for developing and debug it.

-Biggest challenge

-Debugging the project.
-Implement the two variable watching algorithm.
+## Author
+Bo Song, Keshan Liu